Shivammittal13ai/Compiler-Design_NPTEL-2025/README.md

 This repository is created to help learners by:

 - Providing assignments from multiple NPTEL sessions (2020, 2022 & 2025) for quick revision and reference.
-- Sharing official lecture notes from the 2025 session for reference.
+- Sharing official lecture notes from the Jan–Apr 2025 session for reference.

 ---